Leading a Program

 Successful Faculty-Led programs derive from the expertise and commitment of its leaders.
 Teaching your subject in a classroom can understandably be different from leading students into another country.
 Blending your research and experience abroad together can create a memorable program that can change a students life.
 The most successful leaders possess certain atributes that create an unforgettable learning experience.
 Common charateristics of effective leaders are:

 Program Development and Support

 Creating a study abroad programs requires careful planning.
-If you are interested in leading an international education experience, you should submit a proposal to Education Abroad at least 12-18 months in advance of your desired program date.
+If you are interested and up for the challenge of leading an international education experience, you should submit a proposal to Education Abroad at least 12-18 months in advance of your desired program date.
 This allows for sufficient time to finalize all aspects of the programs and ensure its success.

 These responsibilities include:

 Coordinating plans with overseas institutions and other UNO departments

 Coordinating with the Education Abroad Office for a specialized pre-departure orientation focusing on health and safety

 Managing allocated funds for the program

 Serving as an on-site language resource for students where appropriate